MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/1-introduction.md

 * Using a library-based approach with Polly
 * Using an infrastructure-based approach with Linkerd

 You'll modify the app to include some Polly resiliency handling policies in a microservice.
-You'll also reconfigure your AKS deployment, without changing any code, to implement a Linkerd-based solution.
+You'll also reconfigure your Azure Kubernetes Service (AKS) deployment, without changing any code, to implement a Linkerd-based solution.

 ## Learning objectives